Generalization and Exploration via Randomized Value Functions: The problem with dithering for exploration

-LSVI can be applied at the beginning of each episode to estimate the optimal value function $Q^*$ from data gathered over previous episodes.
+LSVI can be applied at each episode to estimate the optimal value function $Q^*$ from data gathered over previous episodes.
 To form an RL algorithm based on LSVI, we must specify how the agent selects actions.
-A common scheme is to select actions that are nearly greedy with respect to value estimates, differing from greedy behavior only due to random perturbations induced by Boltzmann or $\epsilon$-greedy exploration.
-Appendix \ref{sec:Boltzmann_epsilon} presents RL algorithms resulting from combining LSVI with each of these exploration schemes.
+The most common scheme is to selectively take actions at random, we call this approach dithering.
+Appendix \ref{sec:Boltzmann_epsilon} presents RL algorithms resulting from combining LSVI with the most common schemes of $\epsilon$-greedy or Boltzmann exploration.

-As is well recognized in the efficient RL literature (see, e.g., \cite{Kearns2002,Brafman2002,Jaksch2010}), simple schemes like Boltzmann or $\epsilon$-greedy exploration can lead to regret that grows exponentially in $H$ and/or $\state$.
-This literature provides more intelligent exploration schemes that are provably efficient, but these schemes only apply to the case of {\it tabula rasa} RL, where little prior information is available and learning is considered efficient even if the time required scales with the cardinality of the state-action space.
+The literature on efficient RL shows that these dithering schemes can lead to regret that grows exponentially in $H$ and/or $\Sc$ \cite{Kearns2002,Brafman2002,Kakade2003}.
+Provably efficient exploration schemes in RL require that exploration is directed towards potentially informative state-action pairs and consistent over multiple timesteps.
+This literature provides several more intelligent exploration schemes that are provably efficient, but most only apply to {\it tabula rasa} RL, where little prior information is available and learning is considered efficient even if the time required scales with the cardinality of the state-action space.
 In a sense, RLSVI represents a synthesis of ideas from efficient {\it tabula rasa} reinforcement learning and value function generalization methods.

-To motivate some of the benefits of RLSVI, we first provide a simple example.
+To motivate some of the benefits of RLSVI, in Figure \ref{fig:example1} we provide a simple example that highlights the failings of dithering methods.
 In this setting LSVI with Boltzmann or $\epsilon$-greedy exploration requires exponentially many episodes to learn an optimal policy, even in a coherent learning context and even with a small number of basis functions.

-\begin{example} Consider the MDP illustrated in Figure \ref{fig:example1}.
-Each node represents a state, and each arrow corresponds to a possible state transition.
-The state space is $\state=\left \{ 0,1,\cdots, N-1 \right \}$ and the action space is $\action=\left \{a^{(1)},a^{(2)} \right \}$.
-At the red nodes, the agent can take action $a^{(1)}$ to transition to $y=[x-1]^+$ or take action $a^{(2)}$ to transition to $y=x+1$.
-The green node is absorbing.
-A reward of $0$ is realized upon any transition from a red node and a reward of $1$ is realized upon any transition from the green node.
-There is no terminal reward.
-Let $H=N$ and set $s_{l0}=0$, $\forall l$.